 One subtask a Policy-Based Ecosystem should have, among his tasks of controlling the behaviour of its resources, is to control the access to these resources.
 Access Control System uses authorization policies to ensure that management and usage of the ecosystem application domain are permitted only to the authorized entities.
 The authorization policy, expressed based on the high-level security policy document, is implemented and formally represented by security models.

-From the history of Access Control Models, we distinguish two main catgeories: Discretional Access Control (DAC) and Mandatory Access Control (MAC).
+From the history of Access Control Models, we distinguish two main categories: Discretional Access Control (DAC) and Mandatory Access Control (MAC).

 Discretional Access Control (DAC) aims to provide access control capabilities to the discretion of the resource owner or any other entity that should be authorized to control the resource accessing [14,32].
 DAC focuses on fine-grained access control to objects through Access Control Matrices and object level permission modes.
 In DAC policies, access control lists are widely used for file systems access control mechanisms.
 For instance, in the matrix model state, access control characterizes the rights of each subject with respect to every object in the system [47].
 In this model, the protection state of a system can be abstracted as a set of objects O, that is a set of entities that needs to be protected (e.g. resources, files) and a set of subjects S, that consists of all active entities (e.g. users, processes).
 Further, there is a set of rights R of the form r(s, o), where s ∈ S, o ∈ O and r(s,o) ⊆ R. A right thereby specifies the type of access a subject is allowed to process with regard to an object.
 An access control matrix lists all processes and files in a matrix.
 Each row is a process (“subject”).
 Each column is a file (object).
 Each matrix entry represents access rights that a given subject has for a given object.